David Sanders (biologist): Research

-Sanders has been a vocal critic of the Science article authored by Felisa Wolfe-Simon and Paul Davies in which the discovery of arsenic-based life is claimed.
-Sanders has argued that the original Science article on the arsenic bacteria should be retracted on the basis that the data in the paper were misrepresented in the article.
+Sanders strongly criticized a 2010 Science article authored by Felisa Wolfe-Simon and Paul Davies, in which the discovery of arsenic-based life is claimed.
+He argued that the original Science article on the arsenic bacteria should be retracted, on the basis that the data in the paper were misrepresented in the article.
+The article was retracted in 2025.

-Sanders's work on the Ebola virus led to media interviews during the 2014 Ebola virus disease outbreak in Western Africa.
+Sanders' work on the Ebola virus led to media interviews during the 2014 Ebola virus disease outbreak in Western Africa.
 He declared that there was little risk on infection for the individual American and asserted that the panic about the virus could be worse than the disease in the United States.
 He was an early advocate of focusing on regional centers as places for treatment of Ebola virus victims in the United States and asserted that patients should share their travel history whenever they meet with a medical provider, stating, "If you go to South America or East Asia there is a different ensemble of possible diseases associated with a set of symptoms, and the physician won't necessarily think about them if he isn't aware of where you've been traveling recently."

 He opposed mandatory quarantines for asymptomatic patients that may have been exposed to Ebola virus.
 Sanders wrote an article about his experience with the media including an encounter with Karl Rove.

 During the Coronavirus disease 2019 outbreak Sanders has been interviewed about the science behind public policy.

 He was reported to have criticized President Donald Trump for touting the use of chloroquine as a treatment for Coronavirus disease 2019.

 An article by Sanders was featured among a collection about keeping up with the contemporary academic literature.

 He has also described new approaches to developing the literary skills of graduate students in the sciences and rubrics for how to write (and how not to write) a scientific review article.

+A biographical memoir on his doctoral advisor, Daniel E. Koshland Jr. by Sanders has been published by the United States National Academy of Sciences.